The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

 There are also several kinds of random planar maps that are known (in at least {\em some} sense) to scale to $\gamma$-LQG for $\gamma \in (0,2)$.

-\begin{enumerate} \item {\bf Uniformly random triangulations} (or quadrangulations, or planar maps with other face sizes). \item {\bf Randomly {\em decorated} planar maps} of various types, where the ``decoration'' may consist of a spanning tree, an Ising or Potts model instance, a self-avoiding walk, an FK-cluster decomposition, a bipolar orientation, a Schynder wood, a Gaussian free field, or an instance of some other statistical physics model. \item {\bf Mated-CRT maps} which we will define precisely below. \end{enumerate}
+\begin{enumerate} \item {\bf Uniform random triangulations} (or quadrangulations, or planar maps with other face sizes). \item {\bf Randomly {\em decorated} planar maps} of various types, where the decoration may consist of a spanning tree, an Ising or Potts model instance, a self-avoiding walk, an FK-cluster decomposition, a bipolar orientation, a Schynder wood, a Gaussian free field, or an instance of some other statistical physics model. \item {\bf Mated-CRT maps}, which are discretized matings of continuum random trees~\cite{aldous-crt1,aldous-crt2,aldous-crt3} and which we will define precisely below. \end{enumerate}